 La Semeuse: The Premier Swiss Coffee Roaster Since 1900

-The story of La Semeuse began in 1900 in La Chaux-de-Fonds, Switzerland – a city world-renowned for its watchmaking precision and now a UNESCO World Heritage site.
-Founded by Marc Bloch, our roastery was built on the same principles as the great Swiss horologists: meticulous attention to detail, consistency, and a relentless pursuit of perfection.
-For over 125 years, we have remained a family-driven Master Roaster, preserving the techniques that define high-altitude coffee excellence.
+The story of La Semeuse began in 1900 in La Chaux-de-Fonds, Switzerland – a city world-renowned for its watchmaking precision and recognized as a UNESCO World Heritage site.
+Founded by Marc Bloch, the roastery was built on the exact same principles as the great Swiss horologists: meticulous attention to detail, absolute consistency, and a relentless pursuit of perfection.

-Why this matters for your coffee:
+Why this matters for your morning cup:

-Sustainability isn’t a trend for us; it’s a legacy.
-We launched our first organic coffee in 1992, long before it became a global standard.
-Today, our BIO line adheres to Bio Suisse, the most stringent organic certification in Switzerland.
+Sustainability isn’t a new trend for La Semeuse; it is a legacy.
+They launched their first organic coffee in 1992, long before it became a global standard.

-While standard organic labels focus only on the product, Bio Suisse requires a whole-farm approach, prohibiting synthetic fertilizers and ensuring 7% of every farm is dedicated to natural biodiversity.
-Combined with our Fairtrade partnerships, we ensure that every cup of La Semeuse supports both the planet and the producers.
+Today, the organic line adheres to Bio Suisse, the most rigorous and prestigious organic certification in Switzerland.
+While standard USDA or EU labels focus only on the final product, Bio Suisse requires a strict whole-farm approach.
+It prohibits all synthetic fertilizers and mandates that 7% of every farm be dedicated to natural biodiversity.
+Combined with deep Fairtrade partnerships, this ensures that every cup of La Semeuse supports both the planet and the producers.

 Comparing Certifications